Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 Usage
 -----

-This cog will provide tools for server admins and bot owner.
+This cog will provide tools for server admins and bot owners.

-It can add or remove a role to a member, edit one, make some available for members so they can self-assign them as they wish.
+It can add or remove a role to a member, edit one or make some available for members so they can self-assign them as they wish.

-It also provides tools for the bot owner such as server locking (once enabled, the bot will instantly leave new servers she joins) and announcements, which will tell something in all the servers of the bot.
+It also provides tools for the bot owner such as server locking (once enabled, the bot will instantly leave new servers she joins) and announcements, which will send something in all the servers of the bot.

 .. _admin-commands: